MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/create-new-production-bom-version.md

 ## Scenario

 Contoso Coffee has decided to add another coffee maker to their product line: **SP-SCM1008 Airpot Lite**.
 This coffee maker is identical to the existing item **SP-SCM1009 Airpot**, except that it does not include the warming plate, **SP-BOM1104**.
-In a separate step, the on/off light, **SP-BOM1106** is removed for a variantof the Airpot Lite BOM.
+In a separate step, the on/off light, **SP-BOM1106** is removed for a version of the Airpot Lite BOM.

 Oscar, the process engineer at Contoso Coffee, must set up a new production BOM to define the initial component requirements for the Airpot Lite.
 He must then set up a new BOM version, with a start date of July 01, to align with further plans on releasing another edition.